 17. Grab coffee and a pastry at Maman

-D.C.’s flagship location of the French-inspired, NYC cafe chain Maman is serving up tasty treats and refreshing drinks at their Georgetown and Navy Yard locations, which it’s the perfect way to kick off a spring day!
+D.C.’s flagship location of the French-inspired, NYC cafe chain Maman is serving up tasty treats and refreshing drinks at their Georgetown and Navy Yard locations, which is the perfect way to kick off a spring day!

-With a quaint but beautiful ambiance, seasonal sips, and delicious staples like the honey lavender latte and nutty chocolate chip cookie, no matter what you choose you can’t go wrong!
+With a quaint but beautiful ambiance, seasonal sips, and delicious staples like the honey lavender latte and nutty chocolate chip cookie, no matter what you choose, you can’t go wrong!

 18. Stimulate your senses by dining in the dark

-Looking for an exciting surprise?
 What’s more exciting than a blindfolded dinner?

 Dining in the Dark allows you to pick a surprise three-course meal based on your dietary preferences (green for vegan, blue for seafood, or red for meat) that will stimulate your senses!